adigitoleo/overview.nvim/README.md

 - [ ] `html`
 - [ ] `xml`

+Miscellaneous:
+- [ ] callback compatible with `lsp-on-list-handler` for e.g. showing the list
+  of symbols for the current buffer with `vim.lsp.buf.document_symbol()`

 Install the plugin using your preferred plugin manager.
 Alternatively, NeoVim can load packages if they are added to your 'packpath'.